jwstegemann/fritz2/www/src/pages/headless/combobox.md

 You can navigate within the selection list using the keyboard.
 By [[Enter]], [[Space]] or a mouse click an item is selected.
 If the combo box input loses focus or the user clicks outside the selection list, the dropdown is hidden.

+As typical use cases may offer thousands of items to choose from, the component reduces and filters those in order to support the visual recognition of a user down to a feasible size, which can be configured via `maximumDisplayedItems`.

+As a result, the combo box constantly evaluates which items to show based on the user's query.
+The results are emitted by the
+`results` Flow available in the scope of the items brick.
+The intended pattern is to iterate over the results and re-render all of them when the results change.

 The selection dropdown is populated via the `comboboxItems` brick.
 Within the scope of this function, individual items can be rendered via the `comboboxItem` brick.
-The combo box constantly evaluates which items to show based on the user's query.
-The results are emitted to the `results` Flow available in the scope of the items brick.
-The intended pattern is to iterate over the results and re-render all of them when the results change.

 ::: warning
 __Beware:__ Due to the inner workings of the combobox, rendering items via `renderEach` _does not work_ and results in undefined behavior!

-Instead, render the `results` Flow and render the list of items via a combination of `render` and `forEach`.
+Instead, apply an ordinary `render` on the `results`-flow and create the items via a `forEach`-call on the provided `List<T>`.
 :::

 ```kotlin